Metry630/calculator/README.md

 # calculator
-Simple calculator project with keyboard and click functionality
+Simple calculator project used for learning